vishwanath-29/TicketEaze/README.md

 - User Accounts: Users can create and manage their own accounts, view their booking history

 Overall, the ticket booking website provides a convenient and user-friendly way for users to book tickets for their favorite events and activities, while also helping event organizers manage their bookings more efficiently.

+## Features

+- Admin can manage events and venues
+- Add or remove or edit venues and events
+- User can book bulk tickets
+- User can see their booking history

 ## Deployment

 To deploy this project